 “And, it should include the story of how your wealth was created,” said Skaf.
 The majority of affluent families, he noted, accumulated wealth through hard work and disciplined savings, and they have much wisdom to impart.
 A wealth transfer plan provides a platform for doing just that.

 “It’s important to share your story,” said Skaf.
 “Chances are you didn’t find your money on the street, so how did you build your wealth?
 Was it through real estate, or investing in stocks?
 Did you save diligently for 30 years?
 For most, it involves a combination of education, time, and hard work.”

 “If they are to be good stewards of the money they inherit, and adopt the ethics and attitude that helped their parents succeed,” said Skaf, the next generation needs to know.

-Of course, in addition to values is the necessity of making sure loved ones understand the nuts and bolts of the plan.
+Of course, loved ones must also understand the nuts and bolts of the plan.

 “Communicating the wealth plan to your heirs and centers of influence, including your CPA and attorneys, is critical so everyone is on board and understands their role.
 It also gives them a chance to ask questions, which can minimize the dysfunction that can happen after you die,” said Rokowski.

 Keep in mind, however, that a wealth transfer plan is not a static document.
-Rather, it must be monitored regularly and updated with every major life event, including a birth, death or divorce, or a change in financial circumstances.
-By working closely with a trusted financial advisor, affluent individuals in the wealth transfer zone cannot only help protect their assets and interests, but ensure their legacy for future generations.
+Rather, it must be monitored regularly and updated with every major life event, including a birth, death, or divorce, or a change in financial circumstances.
+By working closely with a trusted financial professional, affluent individuals in the wealth transfer zone can help protect their assets and interests, and ensure their legacy for future generations.

 More from MassMutual…